EdDataScienceEES/tutorial-emmmahouse/index.md

 We can also customise the markers so they change colours depending on their puffin population value.
 A legend can be easily added with the function *'addLegend'* : stating where on the map to position this, colour palette, values and title.

-We can also make this map more interactive, via hover effects.
-If your mouse hovers over the data points we can add text, such as the country and population size with the function *'popup'*.
+We can also make this map more interactive, via clicking effects.
+If your mouse clicks the data points we can add text, such as the country and population size with the function *'popup'*.
 The *'<br>'* below can help create a new line for the information, so one is for the country and the next line is for the population size.
 Super handy!

 ```